Understanding The Pennsylvania Lemon Law

 By Robert M. Silverman, Esq., Kimmel & Silverman

-In 2014, U.S. consumers purchased roughly 16.5 million new vehicles.
+Each year, U.S. consumers purchased roughly 16.5 million new vehicles.
 That's nearly one new car or truck for every 20 people in the United States.

 Typically, when someone buys a new car, they expect it to run like a new car, free of the quirks and quibbles commonly attributed to aging automobiles.
 Unfortunately, even brand-new vehicles aren't immune to problems.

 In most instances, these matters are covered under the manufacturer's original warranty, and with just a single trip back to the dealer, the problem is fixed on the first try, typically free of charge.

 But What Do You Do When A Vehicle Simply Doesn't Stay Fixed?